JamesOlaitan/Cloud-native-security-policy-visualizer/docs/status_phase1.md

 This status report covers **Phase 1 MVP only**.
 Phase 1 delivers offline ingestion, basic graph analysis, and policy evaluation for AWS IAM and Kubernetes RBAC.
 Features like live cloud API access, production-scale hardening, GCP/Azure support, and advanced analytics are planned for Phase 2 and beyond.

-## 🎉 PHASE 1 MVP COMPLETE

-The AccessGraph Phase 1 MVP has been fully implemented according to Phase 1 specifications.

 ## 📊 Quick Stats

 - **Total Files Created**: 100+